DataDog/integrations-core/journald/README.md

 ##### Filter journal units

-It is possible to filter in/out specific units thanks to the following parameters:
+It's possible to filter in and out specific units by using these parameters:

 - `include_units`: Includes all units specified.
 - `exclude_units`: Excludes all units specified.